esp-rs/book/src/writing-your-own-application/generate-project/esp-template.md

  6 use hal::{clock::ClockControl, peripherals::Peripherals, prelude::*, timer::TimerGroup, Rtc};
 ```
 - `use esp_backtrace as _;`
-  - Since we are in a bare-metal environment, we need a panic-handler that runs if a panic occurs in code
+  - Since we are in a bare-metal environment, we need a panic handler that runs if a panic occurs in code
   - There are a few different crates you can use (e.g `panic-halt`) but `esp-backtrace` provides an implementation that prints the address of a backtrace - together with `espflash`/`espmonitor` these addresses can get decoded into source code locations
 - `use esp_println::println;`
   - Provides `println!` implementation